-8. CHECK that there is a gap between the dowel pin and the trigger tooth.
+9. CHECK that there is a gap between the dowel pin and the trigger tooth.
 Some aftermarket cam did not press the dowel pin deep enough which you will need to tap in or grind shorter.

-Figure 9 - Check Dowel Pin Gap
+Figure 10 - Check Dowel Pin Gap

-Smear a small amount of rubber grease onto the trigger sensor O-ring and slide the sensor in carefully.
+10. Smear a small amount of rubber grease onto the trigger sensor O-ring and slide the sensor in carefully.
 Screw in the bolts using spring washers provided.
 Spring washer MUST BE USED to provide ground contact to the cylinder head.

-Figure 10 - Install the Sensor
+Figure 11 - Install the Sensor

-10. Using a bent type feeler gauge, CHECK the sensor gap on the rear and front teeth.
-Add trigger wheel shim if necessary (step 7).
+11. Using a bent type feeler gauge, CHECK the sensor gap on the rear and front teeth.
+Add trigger wheel shim if necessary (step 8).

-Figure 11 - Checking the Sensor Gap IS MANDATORY!
+Figure 12 - Checking the Sensor Gap IS MANDATORY!

-- Nominal sensor gap: 0.45mm to 0.8mm - Adding one trigger wheel shim will reduce the sensor gap by approximately 0.2mm. - Too close or too far of sensor gap will affect sensor read performance detrimentally. - This checking step is only required to be performed once unless changes has been made that would affect the geometry such as changing cylinder head, changing camshaft, changing cam gear or repair work to the cam journal bore/caps. - The cam gear hub thickness varies between OEM and aftermarket brands of cam gear.
-This affects the sensor gap! - 11.
+- Nominal static sensor gap: 0.4mm to 0.6mm for both front tooth and rear teeth. - If you're getting trigger count error at high rpm, start by adding a shim in. - Adding one trigger wheel shim will reduce the sensor gap by approximately 0.2mm. - This checking step is only required to be performed once unless changes has been made that would affect the geometry such as changing cylinder head, changing camshaft, changing cam gear or repair work to the cam journal bore/caps. - The cam gear hub thickness varies between OEM and aftermarket brands of cam gear.

+This affects the sensor gap! - 12.
 Hardware installation is now complete.
 Assemble everything back together.